 For a a few posts where the number of sources is substantial, the sources are not listed but are available on request.

 The purpose of this blog is entirely educational.
 This blog is non-commercial.
 Accordingly, and consistent with fair use standards, this blog includes content from works copyrighted by others subject to these limits:

 Only excerpts of text are presented and these quotations are identified with quotation marks or italics.

 Images are presented only if I have purchased the image or, in the case of objects, purchased the object and then scanned or photographed it.
 For example, if I show an art print, photograph from a book, or a toy it is because I own that print, book, or toy.
-The exceptions are images provided to me by the copyright holder for use on this blog and, occasionally, images from commercial websites.
+The exceptions are images provided to me by the copyright holder for use on this blog and, occasionally, images from organizations’ publicly-available websites.

 All images shown are low resolution.
 Those wishing to fully appreciate the illustrations, photographs, and objects that I draw attention to in this blog are urged to seek out the actual material.

 My claim of copyright for this blog pertains only to my own creative and critical work.